opencloud-eu/openbuild/README.md

 ### Build the client with opencloud dependencies

-- `python3 ./openbuild.py --branch master --target linux-64-gcc opencloud-desktop`
+- `python3 ./openbuild.py --branch main --target linux-64-gcc opencloud-desktop`
-- When built, start the client like this: `./master/linux-64-gcc/bin/opencloud -s`
+- When built, start the client like this: `./main/linux-64-gcc/bin/opencloud -s`